 This lemon yogurt cake recipe produces a soft and tender loaf cake bursting with lemon and made with a blend of oils for a nice flavor addition.
 It’s perfect for brunch and dessert alike!

-Yogurt: I like to use plain Greek yogurt to make this lemon yogurt cake as it’s thicker than regular yogurt.
+- Yogurt: Plain Greek yogurt is optimal to make this lemon yogurt cake as it’s thicker than regular yogurt (but regular, non-Greek yogurt is fine, too).
 And because of the additional oil added to the recipe, the fat percentage isn’t crucial.
-I tested this recipe the most with nonfat yogurt and it works great, but you could also use low-fat or whole milk varieties if you prefer.
-Regular, non-Greek yogurt is fine, too.
+I tested this recipe the most with nonfat yogurt, but you could also use low-fat or whole milk varieties if you prefer.

 The first step to this recipe is to prepare the pan, which in this case means greasing and sugaring.
 Most commonly done with flour, coating the pan with something extra helps the batter grip the sides of the pan as it bakes.
 This results in taller baked goods that have a nicely risen center.